Jakson-Almeida/TikTokFullExtension/README.md

 ## Version History

-- **v1.0.0**: Initial release with authentication status checker
+- **v1.0.0**: Initial release with authentication status checker and video downloader

 ---

 **Note**: This extension is designed for educational and personal use.
 Please respect TikTok's terms of service and use responsibly.
+Video downloads are subject to TikTok's content policies and may not work for all videos due to technical limitations.